aziddy/32u4-Keyboard-Platform/README.md

 Only problem is that EEPROM on boards like 32u4 can only be written to finite amount of times.
 So sacrifices will be made on layout customization

-Four 8bit EEPROM spaces are allocated to each key to allow for shortcut combinations up to 4 keys

 <br><br>